 We do not provide our own sparse matrix factorization with pivoting for numerical stability.
 This is because trying to both reduce fill and do pivoting can become quite complicated.
 Instead, we provide a poor stepchild substitute.
 After one has obtained a reordering, with MatGetOrdering(Mat A,MatOrdering type,IS row,IS col) one may call which will try to reorder the columns to ensure that no values along the diagonal are smaller than tol in a absolute value.
 If small values are detected and corrected for, a nonsymmetric permutation of the rows and columns will result.
 This is not guaranteed to work, but may help if one was simply unlucky in the original ordering.
-When using the KSP solver interface the option $-pc_factor_nonzeros_along_diagonal <tol> may be used.
-Here, tol is an optional tolerance to decide if a value is nonzero; by default it is 1.e-10.$
+When using the KSP solver interface the option -pc_factor_nonzeros_along_diagonal <tol> an optional tolerance to decide if a value is nonzero; by default it is 1.e-10.

+'''

 MatReorderForNonzeroDiagonal(Mat A,PetscReal tol,IS row, IS col);

+'''

-The external MatSolverType's MATSOLVERSUPERLU_DIST and MATSOLVERMUMPS do manage numerical pivoting internal to their API.
+The external ${\tt MatSolverType}$'s ${\tt MATSOLVERSUPERLU_DIST}$ and ${\tt MATSOLVERMUMPS}$ do manage numerical pivoting internal to their API.